ipums/ipumsr/README.md

   GIS mapping files.

-ipumsr supports different levels of functionality for each IPUMS project, as summarized in the following table:
+ipumsr supports different levels of functionality for each IPUMS project, as summarized in the table below.

 <table class="table-hover table-proj-summary">
 <thead>